TOMLINSON BARN EDUCATION CENTER Project Background & History

 This Historical Barn built in 1924, has big plans to provide a one-of-a-kind space dedicated to natural resource education.
 The primary focus will be on the youth of the community; However, we will have education for all.
 Topics will include soil, water, air health, local resource concerns, conservation practices and implementation, sound environmental stewardship, urban gardening and agriculture practices.

-The District had leased the barn from the county,approximately from 1994 to 2012 using it primarily for tree sales and partnered with Pheasants Forever selling chicks for pheasant re-habitation in the county.
-After the district ran out of funds to operate in 2012, The barn, owned by the county was and left unused after through 2018 and the county commissioners voted to demolish the barn in August of 2018.
-Concerned citizens contacted the district about saving the Historical Land mark, so with prompting from the community we went on a campaign to "Save the Barn" We received $35,000.00 in private donations making it possible to negotiate the purchase from the county, falling short of the asking price, We received a generous donation of $25,000.00 from Dave and Patty Kepler, and In July of 2019 the commissioners voted 6-1 to sell us the barn and 5 acres.
+The district had leased the barn from the county,approximately from 1980's to 2012 using it primarily for tree sales and partnered with Pheasants Forever selling pheasant chicks for pheasant re-habitation efforts in the county.
+After the district ran out of funds to operate in 2012, The barn, owned by the county was and left unused through 2018 and the county commissioners voted to demolish the barn in August of 2018.
+Concerned citizens contacted the district about saving the Historical Landmark, so with prompting from the community we went on a campaign to "Save the Barn" We received $35,000.00 in private donations making it possible to negotiate the purchase from the county, falling short of the asking price, We received a generous donation of $25,000.00 from Dave and Patty Kepler, and In July of 2019 the commissioners voted 6-1 to sell us the barn and 5 acres.

 The Midland Conservation District purchased the property and created a plan to use the barn as an education center.
 With the remaining funds from the purchase donations, in May of 2020 we added a new roof and just in time the Rollin M. Gerstacker Foundation came through with a generous $20,000.00 donation to complete the roof dormers and do excavation to remove water from the adjacent property that was flowing into the barns west end causing structural damage.
 In November of 2020, the District received funding from the Midland Area Community Foundation to help complete our goal to transform this special space into the "Midland Conservation District Tomlinson Barn Education Center."
 We had electric and water hooked up, the inside has been power washed, new steel siding, windows and doors have been added, and the support beams in the west end that were damaged by the water have been replaced, the "milk house" has been insulated and finished with heat to protect the water hook up.
 We removed most of the debris, created some flower gardens.
 In July 2021 we had experts from the Michigan Barn Preservation Network out to check the structure, they gave us a great report stating the barn was in good structural shape with no immediate issues.
 That report makes us feel good about saving this Historical Landmark.